celiason/celiason.github.io/2-publications.md

 ## Published or in press

 ### 2022

+Eliason CM, Proffitt JV, Clarke JA.
+Early diversification of avian limb morphology and the role of modularity in the locomotor evolution of crown birds.
+Accepted at __Evolution__.

 Eliason CM, McCullough JM, Hains T, Andersen MJ, Shackett SJ.
 Genome report: Genomic novelty within a 'great speciator' revealed by a high-quality reference genome of the collared kingfisher (_Todiramphus chloris collaris_).
 In press at __G3: Genes, Genomes, Genetics__. [[doi]](https://doi.org/10.1093/g3journal/jkac260)